bitshares/bitshares-explorer-api/README.md

 ### Manual

-Step by step on everything needed to have your own Explorer API up and running for a production environment.
+Step by step on everything needed to have your own BitShares Explorer API up and running for a production environment.

 #### Install ElasticSearch